What is a blackout?

 - healthdirect’s page on Managing your alcohol intake

-When to seek help for a blackout
+When should I seek help for a blackout?

 If you see someone else black out, raise their legs above the level of their head, loosen tight clothing and seek medical attention.